soumysuwas/STU040/reflection.md

 1. **Random Forest Feature Importance**: Identified "forward", "incredible", "alfie".
 2. **SHAP Analysis**: Identified "alfie", "best", "book".

-Both methods agreed on the core authenticity signals ("alfie", "incredible"), validating the model's learning.
+Both methods agreed on "alfie" as a core authenticity signal, validating the model's learning.
 SHAP provided a more nuanced view of marginal contributions, while Feature Importance highlighted tree-split utility.
 I included both results to demonstrate a comprehensive understanding of model interpretability.
 A critical insight in both cases was excluding the injected hash itself from potential authenticity indicators.

 The challenge reinforced the importance of thorough data exploration, careful debugging, and thoughtful feature engineering in data science investigations.